ToyBattles/tb-rules/csd_tournament_layout.md

 - 🥉 **3rd Place:**
 - 🎖️ **Participation Reward:**

-⚠️ *Teams must play at least one match to receive rewards.*
+⚠️ *Teams must play at least one match to receive rewards.
+Only players that participate in the tournament at least for one match will receive participation rewards.*

 ---